ibm-cloud-docs/vpc/api-change-log.md

 To prepare for this transition, it is recommended that you update your default security group rules to minimize disruption in load balancer traffic on newly created application load balancers.
 {: tip}

+**Block storage volumes**  In an upcoming release, a new value in the `status` enumeration will be added to the [volume](/apidocs/vpc#list-volume-profiles) APIs.
+When you expand an existing data volume, the volume goes into an updating state and shows a new API status `updating`.
+You can still access the data while the volume is being resized.
+For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 ## 19 January 2021
 {: #19-january-2021}